Fathi Bashagha: Assassination attempts

 On 16 December 2019, Bashagha was injured after being shot at in an assassination attempt by unknown gunmen.
 On 21 February 2021, Bashagha survived an ambush by gunmen on his motorcade in Tripoli, in which one of his guards was wounded and the others chased the assailants, killing one of them and arresting two others.

 Coalition with Aguila Saleh Issa

 In the Libyan Political Dialogue Forum procedure for choosing a unified executive authority ahead of the 24 December 2021 Libyan general election, Mohamed al-Menfi ran on a joint ticket with Abdul Hamid al-Dabaib as prime minister and Musa al-Koni and Abdallah al-Lafi as members of the Presidential Council.
-Their list obtained 39 votes, five more than that of head of state according to the secularist eastern government of Aguila Saleh Issa and Fathi Bashagha.
+Their list obtained 39 votes, five more than that of {head of state according to the secularist eastern government) Aguila Saleh Issa and Fathi Bashagha.
 The Aguila Saleh–Bashagha list was perceived to be favoured by the United States of America.
 The US ambassador denied any attempt to influence the electoral process.